WorldHealthOrganization/app/docs/ROADMAP.md

 MAJOR CAVEAT: This is a WORK IN PROGRESS with many items TBD.
 We will want weigh-in from key folks across all areas, but the idea is that this is a living, breathing document that will grow over time.

+All deadlines are in Pacific (US West Coast) time.

 ### Summary

 There is an urgent, global need for an official WHO App to help contain and mitigate COVID-19.
 The app should support the WHO efforts and be available on a worldwide basis, with information tailored to the user’s location, culture and language.
 The app should also be sensitive to national needs and respect privacy.
 Once established, the system can be leveraged to proactively detect, respond early and prevent future pandemics.